Our Impact

 Among our clients age 50 and over, more than 90% are engaged in medical care and are virally suppressed.
 This exceeds city-wide targets for viral suppression.

 The Stonewall Project is a substance use and harm reduction program designed to support individuals to improve their health and well-being.
 Clients create goals that are specific to their lives, be it improvement in their sexual health, reduction or change in their use, or change in how their substance use impacts their lives.
-Last year, we helped nearly all of our clients reach their goals, during more than 15,000 clinical visits.
+Last year, we helped nearly 600 clients reach their goals through more than 2,000 clinical hours of harm reduction counseling.

 Positive Reinforcement Opportunity Program (PROP) is a contingency management program that offers people who use methamphetamine and other stimulants the opportunity to earn gift cards for non-reactive urine screens in addition to harm reduction substance use support.
-Last year, the program expanded to serve clients at the Harm Reduction Center, our drop-in syringe access service site in the Tenderloin/SoMa neighborhood.
+Last year, the program expanded to serve nearly 200 clients.

-Last year, we distributed 26,000 doses of Narcan, an overdose prevention medication, to clients and community members.
-We trained 5,052 people on how to use Narcan and respond to overdose, and 1,355 overdoses were reversed by SFAF-trained individuals.
+Last year, we distributed 38,547 doses of Narcan, an overdose prevention medication, to clients and community members.
+We trained 10,422 people on how to use Narcan and respond to overdose, and 5,127 overdoses were reported back to us.

-Our Syringe Pick Up Crew responded to reports of improperly disposed of syringes across San Francisco, picking up and disposing of 176,386 syringes last year.
+Our Syringe Pick Up Crew responded to reports of improperly disposed of syringes across San Francisco, picking up and disposing of about 50,000 syringes last year.

 Last year, we engaged people with high-level support for HCV testing, insurance and benefits navigation, weekly support groups and onsite storage lockers for medication.
-We conducted a total of 3,222 HCV tests, 54 clients started HCV treatment, and 39 achieved SVR12 (a cure).
+We conducted a total of 2,450 HCV tests, and 18 achieved SVR12 (a cure).